chrisjbillington/hg-export-tool/README.md

 This script will, for each mercurial repo in the `REPO_MAPPING_FILE`:

 1. Make a temporary copy of the mercurial repository
-2. When a branch has more than one head, amend the head commit of that branch to give it a unique branch name
+2. When a branch has more than one head, amend the head commits of that branch to give them unique branch names
 3. ensure the destination git repository directory exists
 4. run `git init` in in the destination repository
 5. Run `git config core.ignoreCase false` to set git case-sensitive for the repo (this is required for `hg-fast-export` to not raise an error on Windows)
 5. `cd` to the destination git repository directory
-6. Run `hg-fast-export.sh -r <hg_repo_path> [args ...]`, passing all  arguments that
+6. Run `hg-fast-export.sh -r <hg_repo_path> [args ...]`, passing all the additional
-   were passed  to `exporter.py`
+   arguments that were passed  to `exporter.py`
 7. run `git checkout master` to put the git repository into a clean state